Overview

 Fiber pull-out Primary cause of failure Reduced occurrence

 Short fibers rely on the matrix material for load transfer between fibers, while continuous fibers can transfer loads within unbroken strands, reducing matrix stress and improving load-bearing capacity.
+The critical fiber length—below which fibers behave as short fibers—depends on the fiber-matrix interfacial strength and ranges from 0.1-1 mm for most polymer composites.

 Synthetic Fibers

 Synthetic fibers are derived from petroleum-based raw materials and constitute approximately 50% of all fiber used globally.
+The three primary synthetic fibers for FDM composites—carbon, glass, and aramid—each offer distinct property profiles suited to different applications.

 Carbon Fibers